Leshan, China Guide

 Airport

-Leshan does not have its own airport.
-The closest major airport is Chengdu Shuangliu International Airport (CTU), located approximately 150 kilometers (93 miles) north of Leshan.
-From Chengdu Airport, you can take a high-speed train to Leshan Railway Station, which takes about 1 hour.
+Chengdu Shuangliu International Airport (CTU) is the closest major airport to Leshan, located approximately 150 kilometers (93 miles) away.
+From the airport, you can take a direct high-speed train to Leshan Railway Station, which takes about 1 hour.
 Alternatively, you can hire a private car or take a long-distance bus from the airport to Leshan, which takes around 2-3 hours.

 Attractions